Our School Council

 Time keeper – keeps us to time and says when 5 mins left…

-The organisation of each meeting was agreed and that they would meet on a Friday lunchtime at 12:30pm, twice a half term.
-The minutes of each meeting would be given to Mrs Moulding our Headteacher by the Chair.
+The organisation of each meeting was agreed and that they would meet at 12 midday, twice a half term.
+The minutes of each meeting would be given to Mrs Moulding our Headteacher by the Chair and shared on the School Council Meeting board in the corridor.

 We all agreed the role of the school council: